ExistensialReset/flowmosr/guides/README.md

 # M-OS-R / Flow / Existential Reset 🌍
 ## A Complete Operating System for Human Flourishing

-**What if survival wasn't conditional?
-What if we stopped wasting 64% of human potential on bullshit?**
+**What if survival wasn't conditional?What if we stopped wasting most of human potential on systems that don’t actually improve life?**

 This is a fully-specified alternative societal system with:
 - ✅ Verified 2026 economic data ($74/month vs $1,300 conventional living)